Sonoma Valley Teens Create Housing Advocacy Statements

 Last week, Sonoma Valley Collaborative staff spent the afternoon with 20 Teen Services' Keystone Leadership Program members to guide them through our Housing Advocacy Worksheet (adapted from YIMBY Action) to create effective, personal statements to support a better housing future in Sonoma Valley.

-Most people don't understand housing policy, but they are affected by it, and should have a voice in it.
-The workshop emphasized how teens are the experts on their own story and asked how Sonoma Valley's high cost of housing affects them, their families, their friends, and schools?
+Most people don't understand housing policy, but they are affected by it and should have a voice in it.
+The workshop emphasized how teens are the experts on their own stories and asked how Sonoma Valley's high cost of housing affects them, their families, their friends, and schools.
 Now the teens are equipped with a tool for civic engagement generally, and tailored advocacy statements ready to send to decision-makers on the City of Sonoma and Sonoma County Housing Elements.

 Here are their statements: